UrbsLab/STREAMLINE/docs/source/about.md

 ***
 ## Is STREAMLINE reproducible?
-STREAMLINE is completely reproducible when the `timeout` parameter is set to `None`, ensuring training of the same models with the same performance whenever the same datasets, pipeline settings, and random seed are used.
+Yes, STREAMLINE is completely reproducible when the `timeout` parameter is set to `None`, ensuring training of the same models with the same performance whenever the same datasets, pipeline settings, and random seed are used.